Charlton, Massachusetts, c. 1796

 Barn, built by OSV, 1955

 The Townes ran a large and complicated household with seven children still at home in 1830, farm laborers, hired women, and sometimes visiting relatives.
-The first-floor kitchen of the Towne House boasts a cast-iron stove—a relatively new appliance.
+The first-floor kitchen of the Towne House boasts a cast-iron stove—a relatively new appliance in the 1830’s.
 The house’s furnishings are elegant and expensive by rural standards and are a blend of imports and New England–made goods.

 Outside, the formal garden indicates the growing interest that many prosperous New England families had in ornamental gardening, with its symmetrical layout, variety of plantings, and decorative elements.